wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 WyomingCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WyomingCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Wyoming?
+What is a Tort Case, and What Does It Involve in Wyoming?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any state agency, these websites may make searching more straightforward.
+Third-party sites are generally not limited by geographic location, and the search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties are typically required to provide:

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record results, accuracy, or availability is not guaranteed.

 What is Wyoming Tort Law?

-Tort law in Wyoming is contained in the Code of Civil Procedure.
+Tort law in Wyoming is generally contained in the Code of Civil Procedure.
 The law guides civil proceedings to ensure that victims are adequately compensated.
 Tort laws in Wyoming encompass the following:

-- There is a four-year window from the date of the incident to file a personal injury suit.
+• There is a four-year window from the date of the incident to file a personal injury suit.

 What Kinds of Cases are Covered by Tort Law in Wyoming?

-- Professional negligence cases
+• Professional negligence cases

-- Strict liability
+• Strict liability

-- Deliberate infliction of emotional distress
+• Deliberate infliction of emotional distress

-- Trespassing on a property
+• Trespassing on a property

-- Assault or battery
+• Assault or battery

 What are the Differences Between Criminal Law and Tort Law in Wyoming?